ergo-services/ergo/docs/advanced/distributed-tracing.md

 The process implements `HandleSpan(gen.TracingSpan)` to process each observation.
 If the process's mailbox is full, observations are silently dropped.
 Ensure the exporter can keep up with the observation rate.

-**Behavior-based.** A simple implementation of the `gen.TracingBehavior` interface. `HandleSpan` is called synchronously when an observation is emitted.
-Use this for lightweight exporters that don't need actor capabilities.
+**Behavior-based.** A simple implementation of the `gen.TracingBehavior` interface.
+Use it for lightweight exporters that don't need actor capabilities.

+`HandleSpan` does not run on the goroutine that emitted the span.
+Each object exporter gets a worker of its own with a 1024-span queue, and emitting is a non-blocking push onto it, so a slow exporter cannot stall the code that produced the span.
+Panics inside `HandleSpan` are recovered and logged instead of taking the node down.

 ```go
 type TracingBehavior interface {